 Shareholders in an opaque company may be subject to taxation on dividends distributed from the company.
-Dividends received by a Danish company are generally tax-exempt under the participation exemption requiring a holding of 10% of the capital (such shareholding is also referred to as subsidiary shares or group shares).
+Dividends received by a Danish company are generally tax-exempt under the participation exemption requiring a holding of 10% of the capital or more (such shareholding is also referred to as subsidiary shares or group shares).
+Dividends received from unlisted Danish shares are tax exempt.